sahilrajput03/sahilrajput03/learn-eslint.md

         maxEOF: 1, // Set the maximum number of empty lines at the end of the file },
     ],

+    // Always have empty line in the end of file
+    eol-last: ["error", "always"]
   },
 };
 ```